Our dedicated members of the board have led NLM strategically in strength to become a leading provider of homes within our peer group.

 Guy is a member of the National Housing Federation London Development Group, Lambeth Housing Partnership Group and regular sector contributor and speaker.

-Sheron has a strong track record spanning 36 years in social housing and charity sector.
-She has successfully led three organisations as a Chief Executive and one as a Managing Director.
+Sheron has a strong track record spanning 38 years in social housing and the charity sector.
+She is currently the Chief Executive of Hexagon Housing and throughout her career has successfully led as Chief Executive and Managing Director in other organisations.
 She has also held several non-executive director and committee member positions.

 Her leadership roles have given her a good grasp of social housing, public service, governance, regulation, corporate strategy, business planning, and strategic partnerships.
 She has solid experience of ‘start up’ as she established a new charity in the 1990’s.